yoan9601/Yoan_first_project/bill-calculator/README.md

 # Bill & Tip Calculator

-Simple console program that splits a restaurant bill with tip.
+Simple yet powerful restaurant bill splitter with tip calculation.

 ### Features
-- Enter total bill amount
+- Enter total bill amount in any currency
-- Choose tip percentage (10%, 12%, 15%, etc.)
+- Choose tip percentage (10%, 12%, 15%, or custom)
 - Split among any number of people
-- Protection against division by zero
+- Protection against dividing by zero
-- Clean formatted output
+- Clean formatted output with visual separators
+- Rounded to 2 decimal places (perfect for money)

-### Example output
+### Example Output
 ========================================
 Welcome to the Tip Calculator!
 What was the total bill? $125.50